ruifig/czrpc/README.md

         * ```#define CZRPC_HAS_BOOST 1```
 2. Open the provided Visual Studio Solution
 3. Set the "tests" project as startup, or the ChatServer/ChatClient

+# License #

+czrpc is licensed under the MIT License, see LICENSE for more information